Inherited Traits – Passing Traits From Parents to Children

 Sneezing

-Among the physical traits inherited from father, teeth structure is hereditary.
+Among the physical traits inherited from father, tooth structure is hereditary.
 There is a gene which determines the gap which comes between teeth.
-If the father has a gap tooth, it is very likely the baby will have as well.
+If the father has a gap tooth, it is very likely that the baby will have one as well.

 8. Mental disorders

-Both parents can pass on mental health issues to their children, but studies show that if the father is older and has a mental disorder like schizophrenia or ADHD, it can be passed on to the child as well.
+Both parents can pass on mental health issues to their children, but studies show that if the father is older and has a mental disorder like schizophrenia, autism spectrum disorder, or ADHD, it can be passed on to the child as well (7).

 Mental disorders